cashubtc/nuts/XX.md

 > creating the `BlindedMessage` (aka _output_) which is then signed by the mint.
 > This blinding factor is computed deterministically as described below.
 > Also, we blind the public keys that are used as the pubkeys to which the tokens
-> are locked, in accordance with NUT-?28?, as described below.
+> are locked, in accordance with NUT-28, as described below.

 # Fees

-Closing the channel ('exiting') involves two _stages_, a first stage where Charlie executes the _commitment transaction_, and a second stage where each party swap their 1-of-1 P2PK outputs into their wallets.
+Closing the channel ('exiting') involves two _stages_, a first stage where Charlie executes the _commitment transaction_ which spends the _funding token_ that Alice had opened the channel with, and a second stage where each party swap their 1-of-1 P2PK outputs into their wallets.
 In each stage, there are fees to be paid.
 Alice is responsible for the fees, and therefore there is some